 LGBTQ Health and Wellness Initiative

-In 2014, the Washington AIDS Partnership expanded its programming to include a Lesbian, Gay, Bi, Transgender, and Questioning (LGBTQ) Health and Wellness initiative.
+In 2014, the Washington AIDS Partnership expanded its programming to include a Lesbian, Gay, Bi, Transgender, and Queer (LGBTQ) Health and Wellness initiative.
 Funds were awarded over three years to support game-changing ideas that have fostered positive and long-term change for and improvements in the quality of life and health of LGBTQ populations.

 In 2014 – 2016, a total of $485,000 was awarded to three organizations: